code-curator/front-end_learning_portfolio/README.md

 ## Projects
 - **Cat Photo App:** A simple web app to display and upload cat photos using HTML and CSS.
+- **Registration Form:**This is a basic HTML registration form that collects user details like name, email, password, and more.
 More projects will be added as I continue learning and building.

 ## Technologies Used